CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 2. when all data has been consumed by the consumer (i.e., we are done here)
 3. when there are some sort of I/O related problems occurred.

-This works in a reactive fasion, so reactive programming like RxJava is normally used, e.g., when `onDataAvailable()` is called by the container, the implementation of **ReadListener** consumes/read data from the inputStream in forms of a `ByteBuffer`, then it publishes this `ByteBuffer` to its subscriber.
+This works in a reactive fashion, so reactive programming like RxJava is normally used, e.g., when `onDataAvailable()` is called by the container, the implementation of **ReadListener** consumes/read data from the inputStream in forms of a `ByteBuffer`, then it publishes this `ByteBuffer` to its subscriber.

 ReadListener: